didactiklabs/ginx/README.md

 ## Installation

-To install `ytui`, follow the instructions for your operating system.
+To install `ginx`, follow the instructions for your operating system.
 Ensure that you have the required dependencies installed.

 1. **Install binary**